-* See the Top 40 best-selling brands by clicking on the title! *
+* See the Top 275 best-selling models, Top 38 brands and Top 15 groups by clicking on the title!
+Now with complete analysis *

 As is the tradition on BSCB, after exploring the US sales charts for October, we look into the year-to-date rankings to try and extract longer term trends.
 In October the US new light vehicle market has stabilised at a sturdy 6% year-on-year growth, the same rate it displays year-to-date at 13.72 million units.
 Lifted by GMC gaining 9% on 2013, General Motors accentuates its advantage over Ford in the groups rankings, adding up to 2.43 million units in 10 months vs. 2.06 million (-1%).
 Toyota Motor Corporation goes with the market at +6% to 1.97 million sales and though FCA Fiat Chrysler is catching up (+15%) it is still 250,000 units below vs. 370,000 a year ago.
 Nissan Motor (+13%) passes Hyundai-Kia (+4%) for 7th place overall.